 The interplay between the Federal Volunteer Protection Act and the existing state statutes that provide liability protection to volunteers of UNAs is a complex matter and must be determined on a state-by-state basis.
-See Subsection (b).
+This Act does not insulate members or managers or agents of UNAs from liability for harm caused to third parties due to their own negligence or other tortious misconduct.
+Subsections (b) and (c) of Section 9 only insulates them from vicarious liability for the tortious misconduct of other members, managers or agents of the UNA See Subsection (b).

-Finally, the liability of the managers of a UNA for breach of the duties of due care, good faith and loyalty to the UNA and the ability of the governing principles of a UNA to limit or eliminate this liability as far as monetary damages are concerned is a separate subject which is dealt with in Section 23.
+Finally, the liability of the managers of a UNA for breach of the duties of due care, good faith and loyalty to the UNA and the ability of the governing principles of a UNA to limit or eliminate this liability as far as monetary damages are concerned is a separate subject which is dealt with in Section 25.23.

-3. "Solely" as used in Section 8 is intended to make it clear that a member or manager is not vicariously liable for the liabilities of the UNA or the liabilities of another member or manager merely because of that person's status as a member or manager.
+3. Subsections (b), (c) and (d) of Section 9 also extend vicarious protection to a person who is not within the definition of "member" in Section 2(4) but is "considered to be a member by the nonprofit association."
+A person within this clause is one who does not have the relationship to the nonprofit association that would permit a finding under the common law that the person is a co-principal.
+Also the person is not a director, officer, or manager within the preceding phrase.
+That a person not within the two preceding phrases but within the third phrase might be found vicariously liable seems quite remote.
+Nevertheless, Section 9 accords this person protection.-4.
+"Solely" as used in Sections 8(b) and 9(a), (b) and (c) Section 8 is intended to make it clear that a member or manager is not vicariously liable for the liabilities of the UNA or the liabilities of another member or manager merely because of that person's status as a member or manager.
 A member or manager may, however, have personal liability as a result of his or her own actions.
 A member or manager will be personally liable, for example, for his or her own tortious acts, or for breach of a contract binding on the UNA which the member or manager is a party to or has guaranteed.
-This personal liability is imposed by other law (see Subsection (b) of Section 8 and Section 3(a)) and not because of his or her status as a member or manager.
+This personal liability is imposed by other law (see Subsection (b) of Section 8 and Section 3(a)) and not because of his or her status as a